UmaMuthukrishnan/pos-integration-api/csharp/README.md

 #### Payment Providers and Banks in the Project;

 * **Adyen**: This payment provider makes the transactions related to the overseas payments.
-It offers to payment methods: Sofort and Paypal.
+It offers to payment methods: Sofort.

 * **Est**: This payment provider makes the transactions related to the payments via card transactions.